We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Training your Border Weenie

-If you have no prior experience training and handling independent dogs, you should work with a professional dog trainer.
-You will need your pup to be properly trained, trust me.
-Even housebreaking these pups may be an overwhelming task.
+If you have no experience training and handling independent dogs, you should work with a professional dog trainer.
+Trust me, you will need your pup to be appropriately trained.

 What’s so funny about this cross is that they’ll always try to find a way to outsmart you.
 That’s why you should try to stay one step ahead.